Kim Kardashian Pushes Back Perfume Release Date After Rumors Of Shading Taylor Swift

 “Thank you for your understanding and support always,” Kim concluded, signing off with “Love, Kim & Kylie.”

 Many Twitter users responded to the message by implying that Kim changed the date to avoid drama with Swift.
 Over the weekend, Swift launched a mysterious countdown to April 26 on her website, and she has been teasing the date with dreamy Instagram posts every day since.
-Although it is unclear what the date will bring, fans are almost positive it will be a new single or her highly-anticipated seventh album.
+Although it is unclear what the date will bring, fans are almost positive that the countdown clock will eventually lead to a new single — or even Swift’s highly-anticipated seventh album.

-Soon after the initial announcement, Kim shared on Monday in a since-deleted post that her new fragrance collection would be coming the same day.
-Fans quickly called her out for attempting to re-ignite the feud she one had with the pop star, Cosmopolitan reported.
+Soon after the initial announcement, Kim shared on Monday — in a since-deleted post — that her new fragrance collection would be coming the same day.
+Fans quickly called her out for attempting to re-ignite the feud she once had with the pop star, Cosmopolitan reported.

-Swift has had a rocky relationship with Kim and her husband, Kanye West, since 2009 when the rapper interrupted Swift’s award acceptance speech to say that Beyonce should have won.
-Despite rumors of reconciliation over the years, the argument always resurfaced, and even made it into a season of Keeping Up With the Kardashians.
+Swift has had a rocky relationship with Kim and her husband, Kanye West, since 2009.
+At that time, the “Gold Digger” rapper interrupted Swift’s award acceptance speech to say that Beyonce should have won.
+Despite rumors of reconciliation over the years, the argument always resurfaced, and even made it into a season of Keeping Up with the Kardashians.

-During an appearance on Watch What Happens Live with Andy Cohen in January, Kim finally addressed the feud, only to say that it was over.
+During an appearance on Watch What Happens Live with Andy Cohen in January, Kim finally addressed the feud — only to say that it was over.

 “I feel like we’ve all moved on,” she said, according to Billboard.